These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 Maine Dental Education Loan Program

-The Maine Dental Education Loan Program is a competitive, forgivable loan program for Maine students pursuing a career as a dentist and planning to work in Maine after graduation.
+The Maine Dental Education Loan Program is a competitive, forgivable loan program for Maine residents pursuing dental education leading to a career as a dentist or other dental auxiliary profession and demonstrate an interest in practicing in underserved areas in Maine.

 Details and How to Apply